GorgeGJ/pdf-reading-gen_ai/README.md

 1. Upload one or more PDF files via the upload box
 2. Click **“Embed All PDFs”** to index the content
 3. Ask any question via the chat input box
+4. Choice between different models(llama3, mistral, gemma)
-4. View answers in chat bubbles (Markdown-formatted!)
+5. View answers in chat bubbles (Markdown-formatted!)
-5. Optionally clear or download your chat history
+6. Optionally clear or download your chat history

 ---